jameshanlon/jameshanlon.github.io/content/heat-pump.md

   </tbody>
 </table>

-Note that when scaling consumed electricity by 8% and generated electicity by 20% to adjust for possible inaccuracy, heating SCOP is 4.06, hot water SCOP is 3.43 and they are combined at 3.79.
-Note also, that these figures do not include the electicity used for the weekly Legionella purge performed by an immersion heater I have installed in my system.
+Note that when scaling consumed electricity by 8% and generated electricity by 20% to adjust for possible inaccuracy, heating SCOP is 4.06, hot water SCOP is 3.43 and they are combined at 3.79.
+Note also, that these figures do not include the electricity used for the weekly Legionella purge performed by an immersion heater I have installed in my system.

 Looking more closely at consumption, the chart below shows all measurements